acalic/gatsby-teapetra-netlify-cms/src/pages/blog/2020-02-18-dont-delete-this-post.md

 Lucky my, now I have **my sweet spot.**

-NADINE & NEIL are couple that
+**and..**

+The atmosphere was smooth with guests in the relaxed.
+No wind, no heat.
+I was smiling, gently.
 I didn't try to organize my steps.
 I notice some places, decide to be spontaneous, and put the couple's spirit to make the rest.
-It was THE formula that I will definitely implement in my future job.
+That was THE formula that I will definitely implement in my future job.